Fertile-Beltrami defeats Hills-Beaver Creek in Prep Bowl’s Nine-Player final for program’s first state championship

 “That was a heck of a play.
 Pure effort just to get in the end zone,” Patriots coach Rex Metzger said.
 “We have seen that kind of play from him the last two years.”

-The Patriots defense put on a bend but don’t-break-clinic in a scoreless first half against a high-powered offense.
+The Patriots defense put on a bend-but-don’t-break clinic in a scoreless first half against a high-powered offense.
 The Falcons entered the game averaging 54.8 points per game.
 Hills-Beaver Creek (12-1) stopped the Falcons on three consecutive possessions in the red zone, including a quarterback sneak on fourth-and-goal from the 1.

-“We had some big stops in the first half,” Metzger said.
+“We had some big stops in the first half,” Rex Metzger said.
 “We were able to slow them down.
 We didn’t want to give them any space.”

 The Falcons defense was just as stout, forcing four turnovers, including three interceptions.
 Bryer Strem had two, giving the junior defensive back a state-leading 14 on the season, and tipped the third that resulted in a Wright pick.